Solar power in the United Kingdom: History

 In 2006, the United Kingdom had installed about 12 MW of photovoltaic capacity, which represented only 0.3% of total European solar PV of 3,400 MW.
 In August 2006, there was widespread news coverage in the United Kingdom of the major high street electrical retailers Currys' decision to stock PV modules, manufactured by Sharp, at a cost of £1,000 per module.
 The retailer also provided an installation service.

 Solar power installations increased rapidly in subsequent years, as a result of reductions in the cost of PV panels, and the introduction of a feed-in-tariff (FiT) subsidy in April 2010.

-FiT payments for new installations were cut a review announced by DECC on 9 June 2011.
+FiT payments for new installations were cut, in a review announced by DECC on 9 June 2011.
 As a result, large arrays of solar panels became a less attractive investment opportunity for developers, especially for projects greater than 250 kW, so large field arrays such as these were less likely to be built beyond the 1 August 2011 cut-off date.
 At the end of 2011, there were 230,000 solar power projects in the UK, with a total installed generating capacity of 750 MW.

 In 2012, the government announced that 4 million homes across the UK would be powered by the sun within eight years, representing 22 gigawatts (GW) of installed solar power capacity by 2020.
 At the end of September 2013, retailer IKEA announced that solar panel packages for houses would be sold at 17 UK stores by July 2014.
 The decision followed a successful pilot project at their Thurrock store, during which one system was sold almost every day.
 The panels were manufactured by the Chinese company Hanergy.
-This partnership did not last and in October 2015 Ikea ended its relationship with Hanergy.
+The partnership did not last and in October 2015 Ikea ended its relationship with Hanergy.

 By 2016 the total installed capacity was over 10,000 MW.
 In the summer half-year from April to September 2016, UK solar panels produced more electricity (6,964 GWh) than did coal power (6,342 GWh); each meeting about 5% of demand.

 UK solar PV installed capacity at the end of 2017 was 12.8 GW, representing a 3.4% share of total electricity generation.
 Provisionally, as of the end of January 2019 there was 13,123 MW installed UK solar capacity across 979,983 installations.
 This is an increase of 323 MW in slightly more than a year.
-A new record peak generation from photovoltaics was set at 9.68GW on 20 April 2020.
+A new record peak generation from photovoltaics was set at 14.0 GW on 8 July 2025.

 New solar PV installations slowed in 2020, though to a lesser extent, with 217 MW being added in 2020 compared with 273 MW in 2019.
 COVID-19 restrictions may have caused delays in some projects.

+2022 saw a big increase in domestic installations with over 130,000 installations added in the 10 kW or less range, to take the total number of these small-scale installations to 1,179,495.
+Total capacity as of February 2023 stood at 14,432MW, with an average of 72MW added each month over the previous six months.